taylordaughtry/responsive-iframes/README.md

-# FitVids-Native
+# Responsive iFrames
-**FitVids&mdash;in native javascript flavor**
+**RI&mdash;in native javascript flavor**

-FitVids-Native uses vanilla javascript to make your videos responsive.
+ResponsiveiFrames uses vanilla javascript to make your videos responsive.

 ## Usage

-Just run `fitVids.respondify('.yourClassName');` to make all the `iframes` in the container responsive, or if you'd like FitVids-Native to make all iframes on the page responsive, just run `fitVids.init();`, and it does the rest.
+Just run `RI.respondify('.yourClassName');` to make all the `iframes` in the container responsive, or if you'd like ResponsiveiFrames to make all iframes on the page responsive, just run `RI.init();`, and it does the rest.

 ## Concept